sanity-io/sanity-plugin-monkeylearn-pane/README.md

 # sanity-plugin-monkeylearn-pane

-Send the contents of [Portable Text](https://www.sanity.io/docs/presenting-block-text) to [MonkeyLearn](https://monkeylearn.com/)'s API to Extract insights.
+Send the contents of [Portable Text](https://www.sanity.io/docs/presenting-block-text) to [MonkeyLearn](https://monkeylearn.com/)'s API to Extract insights with the power of Machine Learning!

-Drop in your own Component (like in this example below) to feed that data back into your content.
+## Notes

+1. You will need a [MonkeyLearn account](https://monkeylearn.com/) (free!) in order to use this plugin
+2. By default the plugin will only display extraction results.
+To perform the below interactions back to your source Document, you will need to drop in your own Component in the Pane `options`.

 ![Generating tags and patching document with machine learning](https://user-images.githubusercontent.com/9684022/123431817-9af3b780-d5c1-11eb-993f-db8f1c8e24d5.gif)